mitre/emasser/docs/features.md

 ## Usage - PUT
 ## ``put controls``
 ---

-The following fields are required:
+The following Business Rules apply when adding (POST) Controls:

 If Implementation Status `implementationStatus` field value is `Planned` or `Implemented`
 ```